JAlcocerT/JAlcocerT/content/blog/dev-web-nuxtvitepress.md

 ## A SSG Recap

+So...those are 2 more SSGs to the list!

 {{< callout type="info" >}}
 Im assuming that you are already aware [about CSS](https://jalcocert.github.io/JAlcocerT/blog/dev-css/) and [JS tricks](https://jalcocert.github.io/JAlcocerT/javascript-for-static-websites)
 {{< /callout >}}